Trading Market Hours and The 3 Major Sessions

 Index Sessions Overlaps

-There are hours when 2 sessions are overlapped:
+Sometimes there are hours when two sessions overlap:

 London + Tokyo over-lap - 7:00 to 9:00 GMT